-A half marathon is 21.09 miles or 13.1 kilometers which makes it about two times as long as a 10k race, and four times as long as a 5k which is commonly raced on the road.
+A half marathon in miles is 21.09 miles or 13.1 kilometers which makes it about two times as long as a 10k race, and four times as long as a 5k which is commonly raced on the road.

 the 10k race distance chart